 - FIT employment supports: Includes CV workshops, interview skills and mock interviews to give the students the necessary skills to atain employment.

 Long term unemployed with no previous educational qualification higher than FETAC/QQI Level 4; applicants should be aged 21 and over and in receipt of social welfare payment.
+CERFL proficiency at B2 for access to Level 5 courses for those whose first language is not English.
 Applications through FIT at (021) 2428755, www.fit.ie or contact your Local Intreo Centre.
 Application can also be made directly to the college, through the college website.
 All applicants are interviewed.
 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 Excellent progressions including: